By Teachers, For Teachers

 Twiducate is another appropriate alterative to Twitter.
 This social networking site allows teachers to monitor their students' interactions.
 To sign up, just create a class code and your students can upload videos, answer questions, and collaborate with other classrooms, all while you have full control of the network.

 A classroom blog may someday soon replace the infamous weekly newsletter you send home.
 A class blog is an excellent way to quickly deliver information to students and parents.
 Ideally you can use the blog to post homework, class announcements, relay important information, and post a poll - basically anything you can imagine.
 These days it seems as if everyone has a smartphone, so creating a class blog will help you stay connected to your students and their parents.
 Some easy platforms to use are Wordpress, Kidblog, Edublogs, Classchatter.

 The great thing about technology today is that it allows us to able to see the world, without actually having to physically be in the place you are studying.
 Imagine you are teaching your students about African customs.
 Instead of just showing your students photographs in a book, you can Skype, iChat, or Facetime a classroom in Africa.
-If you are reading a book series and your students are learning a lot about a particular author that lives across the country or in another country, you can virtually connect with them at the Skype an Author Network.
 Other sites, such as Skype in the Classroom, and ePals connect students and teachers from around the world.
 Students benefit from these virtually connections by learning about different customs, traditions, and habits.
 They learn that, just because other children may look different, or have different customs, they are connected in some way.

 Now you tell us: do you use social media in your classroom?
 Which sites do you use?
 How do you use them?
 Share your response in the comment section below.